 The same is true of Extreme Leadership: it is the dynamic interplay of fear and love-two of the most powerful forces in the human experience.
-And in my estimation, those who actively and intentionally use the experience of fear and love everyday in their attempts to change things for the better -- in whatever arena -- are Extreme Leaders.
-Read on if you're ready to make that choice …
+And in my estimation, those who actively and intentionally learn from a professional leadership keynote speaker and use the experience of fear and love everyday in their attempts to change things for the better — in whatever arena — are Extreme Leaders.
+Read on if you’re ready to make that choice …

 In the right context, therefore, your experience of fear (or exhilaration, for that matter) is your internal indicator that you’re moving in the right direction.
 That you really are leading, in other words.
 That scary/exhilarating experience is what I call the Oh Shit!
 Moment or OS!M.

 To put it bluntly: if you’re using all the buzzwords and reading all the latest leadership books, and holding forth at every meeting on the latest management fads, but you’re not experiencing that visceral churning in your gut, and you’re not scaring yourself every day, and you’re not feeling that OhShit!Moment as regularly as clockwork, then you are not doing anything significant — let alone changing the world — and you are certainly not leading anyone else.

 As an Extreme Leader, your OS!Ms will happen as a result of your taking a Radical LEAP every day.

 Do what you love in the service of people who love what you do.